 When left untreated, depression can lead to self-harm, suicide, and substance abuse.
 But now, a certain substance might just be what people need to treat major depression.
 Ketamine for depression treatment could provide hope and relief for those that don’t have other treatment options.

-While Ketamine is often used to prevent one from feeling pain, it can also make users feel detached from their bodies.
+While Ketamine helps to prevent one from feeling pain, it can also make users feel a detachment from their bodies.
 This out-of-body sensation has made it a popular illicit drug.
 People who use it illegally can experience hallucinations, a floating sensation, and no pain.
 Its street name is “Special K” and it’s a popular party drug.

 Since 2000, researchers have been studying ways that ketamine could be used as a treatment for depression.
-It’s been discovered that the drug improves moods much faster than traditional antidepressants, and works in instances when these drugs have not.
+The drug improves moods much faster than traditional antidepressants and works in instances when these drugs have not.

-The FDA approved Ketamine to be used as an anesthetic for surgery and other procedures long ago.
+The FDA gave Ketamine approval as an anesthetic for surgery and other procedures long ago.
 Ketamine hasn’t yet gotten FDA approval for depression treatment, but there are multiple studies that show positive results.
 Due to this, it’s only available at an approved Ketamine clinic in 12 states and isn’t covered by insurance.

 Ketamine for depression treatment is an effective and quick treatment option for people with major depression.
 While traditional antidepressants take weeks or months to start working, people report feeling better in days or even hours after ketamine treatment.
 For people with suicidal thoughts, this quick response time could save their life.

 Researchers and doctors warm that ketamine isn’t a miracle drug though.
 One treatment won’t cure someone, and without addressing the underlying issues causing the depression it will just return.
 But if it is approved, it can do wonders for those who are admitted to a hospital for suicidal thoughts.